Neutron: Free neutron

-Called a "radiative decay mode" of the neutron, the gamma ray may be thought of as resulting from an "internal bremsstrahlung" that arises from the electromagnetic interaction of the emitted beta particle with the proton.

-A smaller proportion of free neutrons (about four per million) decay in so-called "two-body (neutron) decays", in which a proton, electron and antineutrino are produced as usual, but the electron fails to gain the energy that is necessary for it to escape the proton (13.6 eV, the ionization energy of hydrogen), and therefore remains bound to it, forming a neutral hydrogen atom (one of the "two bodies").
-In this type of free neutron decay, almost all of the neutron decay energy is carried off by the antineutrino (the other "body").
-(The hydrogen atom recoils with a speed of only about (decay energy)/(hydrogen rest energy) times the speed of light, or 250 km/s.)

 Dineutrons and tetraneutrons

 The dineutron is considered a component in neutron-rich ^{16}Be nuclei and an unbound state with lifetimes less than 10^{−22} seconds.
 The first evidence for this state was reported by Haddock et al. in 1965.

 Evidence for unbound clusters of 4 neutrons, or tetraneutron as resonances in the disintegration of beryllium-14 nuclei, in ^{8}He–^{8}Be interactions, and collisions of ^{4}He nuclei give an estimated lifetime around 10^{−22} seconds.

 These discoveries should deepen our understanding of the nuclear forces.

 Neutron stars and neutron matter

 At extremely high pressures and temperatures, nucleons and electrons are believed to collapse into bulk neutronic matter, called neutron matter.
 This is presumed to happen in neutron stars.

 The extreme pressure inside a neutron star may deform the neutrons into a cubic symmetry, allowing tighter packing of neutrons.